Interruption of study information and guidelines.

 Applications may be made by submitting the application form to the Informatics Graduate School Office:

 - the form should be completed by the student and approved by their principal or lead supervisor (please note that forms that are sent from a University email address do not require a physical signature, just a typed name in the signature box).
-Please ensure that you either have a signed form by your supervisor or have an email from them approving the interruption before sending your paper work to IGS.
-Failure to do this will slow down the process of approving your request.
+Please ensure that you either submit a request form which has been signed by your supervisor or send a copy of an email from the supervisor which states that the interruption request is approved by them.
+Failure to provide the complete information will slow down the process of approving your request.

 - the exact start and end dates should be stated on the form.